-All incoming students are required by New York State to comply with Public Health Laws 2165 and 2167.
+All incoming students are required by New York State to comply with Public Health Laws 2165 and 2167 (Vaccine Requirements).
 These laws apply to all students, including undergraduates, graduates, transfers, commuters, residents, US citizens, International, and Canadian students.

 Measles, Mumps and Rubella (New York State Public Health Law 2165)

 Students born on or after Jan.
 1, 1957, must submit proof of immunity to Measles, Mumps and Rubella.

 - 2 vaccinations against measles and 1 vaccination for mumps and rubella are required.

 - The immunizations must have been given on or after your first birthday, and at least 28 days apart.

 - Your doctor’s office or your high school should have your immunization records.
 If you are unable to locate immunization records, your doctor can order blood testing to prove your immunity.